 Rate Lock Advisory

-Monday’s bond market has opened in negative territory following much stronger than predicted economic data.
-Stocks are rallying on the same news, pushing the Dow higher by 323 points and the Nasdaq up 138 points.
-The bond market is currently down 10/32 (4.27%), which should cause an increase of approximately .250 of a discount point in this morning’s mortgage rates.
+Tuesday’s bond market has opened well in positive territory following favorable economic news.
+Stocks are showing early gains despite that data, pushing the Dow up 268 points and the Nasdaq up 8 points.
+The bond market is currently up 17/32 (4.14%), which should improve this morning’s mortgage rates by approximately .125 - .250 of a discount point.

 Bonds